Gohla/pibs/src/2_incrementality/1_require_file/index.md

 ```

 We will write some tests to confirm the behaviour, but for that we need utilities to create temporary files and directories.
-Furthermore, we will be writing more unit tests, integration tests, and even benchmarks in this tutorial, so we will set up these utilities in such a way that they are reachable by all these use cases.
+Furthermore, we will be writing more unit tests -- but also integration tests -- in this tutorial, so we will set up these utilities in such a way that they are reachable by both unit and integration tests.
-The only way to do that in Rust right now, is to create a separate crate and have the `pie` crate depend on it.
+The only way to do that right now in Rust, is to create a separate package and have the `pie` package depend on it.

 And yes, we went from adding file dependencies, to creating file system utilities, to testing those file system utilities, to creating testing utilities, and now to making a crate for those testing utilities.
 Sorry about that 😅, we will start unwinding this stack soon!

+## Create the `dev_shared` package

-Next to the `pie` directory, create a directory named `dev_shared`.
+Next to the `pie` directory, create a directory named `dev_shared` (i.e., the `pibs/dev_shared` directory where `pibs` is your workspace directory).
 Create the `dev_shared/Cargo.toml` file with the following contents:

 ```toml,
 {{#include d_dev_shared_Cargo.toml}}
 ```

-We've added the `tempfile` dependency here already, which is a crate that creates and automatically cleans up temporary files and directories.
+We've added the `tempfile` dependency here already, which is a library that creates and automatically cleans up temporary files and directories.

 ```admonish tip title="Rust Help: Dependencies" collapsible=true
 We use other libraries (crates) by [specifying dependencies](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html).